Babasaheb Naik College of Engineering, Pusad

-Babasaheb Naik College of Engineering (BNCoE), Pusad, founded in 1983, is a not-for-profit engineering college run by the Janta Shikshan Prasharak Mandal, located at Pusad, Yeotmal District in Vidarbha region of the state of Maharashtra, India.
+Babasaheb Naik College of Engineering (BNCoE), Pusad, founded in 1983, is a not-for-profit engineering college run by the Janta Shikshan Prasharak Mandal, located at Pusad in Vidarbha region of the state of Maharashtra, India.

 History

 Janta Shikshan Prasarak Mandal was established and registered as a society in 1960.
 The Founder President of JSPM was Late Shri.
 Vasantrao Naik - the former Chief Minister of Maharashtra (1963 to 1975), and the Founder Secretary was Sudhakarrao Naik - the former Chief Ministers of Maharashtra (1991 to 1993) and former Governor of Himachal Pradesh (1994 to 1995).
 In 1961, the JSPM started Phulsing Naik Mahavidyalaya at Pusad with an enrollment of 100 student.

 in 1983–84, the JSPM started Babasaheb Naik College of Engineering (BNCOE).
 In 1984–1985, the JSPM started Sudhakarrao Naik Institute of Pharmacy, and Dr. NP Hirani Institute of Polytechnic.
 In 1991, the JSPM started JSPM College of Physical Education.

 As of 2014, JSPM runs 22 schools, colleges and hostels.
 Today JSPM society imparts education to more than 10,000 students every year.